gameflorist/dunedynasty/README.md

 There you will also find a __Jukebox__ to listen to all available songs from all available sources.

+In the music options you will also be able disable the attack music, that dynamically starts playing, when an attack begins.
+Only the _Dune II_ and _Dune 2000_ music sets have such tracks.
+This is useful, if you want to mix _Dune II_ or _Dune 2000_ music with other music sets and don't want to have the music interrupted.

 ### Midi

 _Dune Dynasty_ can play music via the system MIDI output on Windows, macOS (Core Audio) and Linux (ALSA).